 But Brexit is only one of our challenges.
 London's housing crisis, weak productivity growth, wage stagnation, a lack of adequate infrastructure investment and levels of inequality all threaten to put a brake on our economic ambitions and create a more divided city.
 The latest research shows that inequalities in income and wealth ultimately damage economic performance.

-So this strategy sets out how we can achieve and foster 'good' economic growth that doesn't come at the expense of disadvantaged Londoners, our air quality, natural environment, employment standards or social cohesion.
+So this strategy sets out how we can achieve and foster 'good' economic growth that doesn't come at the expense of disadvantaged Londoners, our air quality, natural environment, employment standards or social integration.
 I want to continue to improve the conditions that allow businesses to flourish and thrive.
 But my overarching goal is to further enhance London's competitiveness and create a business environment that is not only friendly - in terms of being conducive to investment and growth but also fair, where all companies play by the rules and where all Londoners stand to benefit.

 By channelling investment into key areas, equipping Londoners with the skills, education and training they need to participate in the modern economy, and by investing in infrastructure and offering targeted support to certain sectors like tech, life-sciences, the night-time economy and the capital's creative industries - I believe we can deliver on this vision at the same time as helping London's businesses go from strength to strength.
-On top of this, by promoting innovation and the adoption of cuttingedge digital technologies across our economy, we can raise productivity and transform London into one of the world's leading smart cities.
+On top of this, by promoting innovation and the adoption of cuttingedge digital technologies across our economy, we can raise wages and productivity across all business sectors.